|Title:||Hitting/Third Base Coach|

 |Previous College:||Kean '98|

-Steve Langan returned for his second stint on the Felician baseball coaching staff in August 2017 on a volunteer basis.
+Steve Langan returned for his second stint on the Felician baseball coaching staff in August 2017.
 He previously served as a Golden Falcon assistant from 2002-2012 -- the first two years under Steve Svenson, and the next nine as the batting and infield instructor and third-base coach for his twin brother, Chris Langan.

 In Langan's first year on staff, the Golden Falcons hit .340 as a team, still the program record.
 With Langan running the offense from the third-base coaching box, Felician stole a school-record 123 bases in 2006 while making its first trip to the CACC finals.
 The next season, the Golden Falcons batted .313 with a record 48 home runs and 109 steals.